mincong-classroom/containers/docs/lab-1.md

 Run your Docker image using the command `docker run`.
 Your container should receive HTTP requests on port 8080.
-Once your Docker container is running, take a screenshot of your terminal showing the logs from Spring Boot.
+Once your Docker container is running, copy some logs from Spring Boot to show that the application is running.

     *\[Paste your command here: docker run …\]*

-    *\[Paste your screenshot here\]*
+    *\[Paste your logs here\]*

-Then, use curl to perform an HTTP request to the Java server and observe the response.
+Then, use `curl` to perform an HTTP request to the Java server and observe the response.